-Stage Dates Direction of Travel Consultation 24 February 2020 - 5 April 2020 Pre-publication Consultation (Regulation 18) 10 December 2021 - 31 January 2022 Publication Consultation (Regulation 19) June - July 2023
+Stage Dates Direction of Travel Consultation 24 February 2020 - 5 April 2020 Pre-publication Consultation (Regulation 18) 10 December 2021 - 31 January 2022 Publication Consultation (Regulation 19) 9 June 2023 - 24 July 2023

 3.2.
 Consultation and engagement on the Local Plan is being carried out in accordance with the measures set out in Richmond's Statement of Community Involvement that was adopted by the Council in December 2019.
-There is a separate Statement of Consultation (June 2023) which sets out full details of all the consultation undertaken prior to the Publication consultation, all the consultation responses received and the Council's response to the comments, available alongside the Publication consultation.
+There is a separate Statement of Consultation (updated January 2024) which sets out how the Council has undertaken public consultation and stakeholder involvement in the production of the Local Plan.